Jack-khalif/rbf-minigrid-dashboard/README.md

 ---
 ##  Project Overview

-The **QA-RBF Mini-Grid Dashboard** revolutionizes how mini-grid projects are financed and monitored in developing regions.
+The **RBF Mini-Grid Dashboard** revolutionizes how mini-grid projects are financed and monitored in developing regions.
 By implementing a sophisticated **3-Stage Payment Model** combined with **adaptive percentile-based benchmarking**, this dashboard ensures that funding flows are directly tied to both infrastructure deployment and sustained service quality.

 ### Key Problems Solved